clayne/hacktical-c/README.md

 Some chapters come with benchmarks, `make build/benchmark` builds and runs all of them.

 ## Platforms
 Since Unix is all about C, and Linux is currently the best supported Unix out there; Linux is the platofrm I would recommend for writing C. Just having access to `valgrind` is priceless.
-Windows does however offer a way of running Linix as a subsystem in the form of WSL2, which works very well.
+Microsoft has unfortunately chosen to neglect C for a log time, it's compilers dragging far behind the rest of the pack.
+Windows does however offer a way of running Linux as a subsystem in the form of WSL2, which works very well.

 ## Extensions
 The code in this book uses several GNU extensions that are not yet in the C standard.
 Cleanup attributes, multi-line expressions and nested functions specifically.